csfeeser/Python/challenges/flask_challenge_jinja2.md

     - Use that variable in your HTML! *(like step 23 in lab 91)* Some ideas:
         - Include the player's name
         - **HARDER:** Display a random question (you don't NEED to use an API call for this; you can create a list/dictionary of your own making inside your Flask script!)
-        - **HARDER** Turn your trivia into a number guessing game!
+        - **HARDER:** Turn your trivia into a number guessing game!
 Use jinja2 if-logic to tell the user if they guessed too high, too low, or correctly!